 \section{Introduction}

-Safe driving in autonomous cars requires the detection and accurate 3D localization of cars, pedestrians and other objects.
+Safe driving in autonomous cars requires accurate 3D detection and localization of cars, pedestrians and other objects.
 This in turn requires accurate depth information, which can be obtained from LiDAR (Light Detection And Ranging) sensors.
-Although highly precise and reliable, LiDAR sensors are notoriously expensive: a 64-beam model can cost around \$75,000 (USD).\footnote{The information is obtained from the automotive LiDAR market report:~\url{http://www.woodsidecap.com/wp-content/uploads/2018/04/Yole_WCP-LiDAR-Report_April-2018-FINAL.pdf}} The alternative is to obtain depth information through inexpensive commodity cameras.
-However, in spite of recent dramatic progress in stereo-based 3D object detection brought by pseudo-LiDAR~\cite{pseudoLiDAR}, a significant performance gap remains especially for far away objects (which we want to detect early to allow time for reaction).
+Although highly precise and reliable, LiDAR sensors are notoriously expensive: a 64-beam model can cost around \$75,000 (USD)\footnote{The information is obtained from the automotive LiDAR market report:~\url{http://www.woodsidecap.com/wp-content/uploads/2018/04/Yole_WCP-LiDAR-Report_April-2018-FINAL.pdf}}.
+The alternative is to measure depth through inexpensive commodity cameras.
+However, in spite of recent dramatic progress in stereo-based 3D object detection brought by pseudo-LiDAR~\citep{pseudoLiDAR}, a significant performance gap remains especially for faraway objects (which we want to detect early to allow time for reaction).
 The trade-off between affordability and safety creates an ethical dilemma.

 In this paper we propose a possible solution to this remaining challenge that combines insights from both perspectives.
-We observe that the higher 3D object localization error of stereo-based systems stems entirely from the higher error in depth estimation (after the 3D point cloud is obtained the two approaches are identical~\cite{pseudoLiDAR}).
+We observe that the higher 3D object localization error of stereo-based systems, compared to LiDAR-based ones, stems entirely from the higher error in depth estimation (after the 3D point cloud is obtained the two approaches are identical~\citep{pseudoLiDAR}).
 Importantly, this error is not random but \emph{systematic}: we observe that stereo methods do indeed \emph{detect} objects with high reliability, yet they estimate the depth of the \emph{entire} object as either too far or too close.
 See \autoref{fig:redpurpleblue} for an illustration: the red stereo points capture the car but are shifted by about 2m completely outside the ground-truth location (green box).
-If we can de-bias these depth estimates it should be possible to obtain accurate 3D localization even for distant objects without exorbitant costs.
+If we can \emph{de-bias} these depth estimates it should be possible to obtain accurate 3D localization even for distant objects without exorbitant costs.